8go/nostr-commander-rs/README.md

           combination with --name, --display_name, --about, --picture, and --nip05.
 Also highly recommended that you use this option together with --add-relay

       --delete-user
           Delete the current user, i.e. delete the current key pair.
 Details::
           This will erase the key pair and other associated information like user name, display name, etc. Afterwards one can create a new user with '--create-user'

       --name <USER_NAME>
           Specify an optional user name.
 Details:: Used together with '--create-user'.
 If this option is not set during '--create-user', the information will be queried via the keyboard.
-If you want to set it to empty and not be queried, provide an empty string '' --display-name <DISPLAY_NAME>
+If you want to set it to empty and not be queried, provide an empty string ''

+      --display-name <DISPLAY_NAME>
           Specify an optional display name.
 Details:: Used together with '--create-user'.
 If this option is not set during '--create-user', the information will be queried via the keyboard.
-If you want to set it to empty and not be queried, provide an empty string '' --about <DESCRIPTION>
+If you want to set it to empty and not be queried, provide an empty string ''

+      --about <DESCRIPTION>
           Specify an optional description.
 Details:: Used together with '--create-user'.
 If this option is not set during '--create-user', the information will be queried via the keyboard.
-If you want to set it to empty and not be queried, provide an empty string '' --picture <URL>
+If you want to set it to empty and not be queried, provide an empty string ''

+      --picture <URL>
-          Used this to specify an optional picture or avatar.
-Used together with '--create-user'.
-Provide a URL like
+          Specify an optional picture or avatar.
+Details:: Used together with '--create-user'.
+Provide a URL like 'https://example.com/avatar.png'.
-          'https://example.com/avatar.png'.
           If this option is not set during '--create-user', the information will be queried via the keyboard.
 If you want to set it to empty and not be queried, provide this URL 'none:'

       --nip05 <NIP05_ID>
           Specify an optional nip05 name.
 Details:: Used together with '--create-user'.
 Provide a nip05 name like 'john@example.org'.
 If this option is not set during '--create-user', the information will be queried via the keyboard.
 If you want to set it to empty and not be queried, provide an empty string ''

   -p, --publish [<NOTE>...]
           Publish one or multiple notes.
 Details:: Notes data must not be binary data, it must be text.
 Input piped via stdin can additionally